claytonjwong/emotional-intelligence/README.md

   * Two areas affected are the hippocampus, which plays a central role in learning and memory, and the prefrontal cortex, which regulates thoughts, emotions, and actions by “talking” to other brain regions.
   * Folks who had high levels of cortisol in their blood did poorer on memory and cognitive tests.
 Over time, they also appeared to lose brain volume.
 * Elevated levels of cortisol can push you further down the road toward obesity, heart disease, depression, high blood pressure, and unhealthy lifestyle behaviors.

+### Resiliency through Social Emotional Intelligence

+ It is not enough to be aware of what our emotions are unless we can control them and utilize them appropriately at the right time and in the right place.

+ * The ability to remain calm under pressure is a massive predictor of performance and resilience
+ * Resilience is a process of adapting to trauma and stress
+   * Results in profound traumatic growth, a positive growth that comes out of a disaster

+#### There is no one way to manage our emotions for positive outcomes.
+There are many ways.

+* Building relationships before you we need them
+  * Learning to ask for help, asking for help of others really is not that hard, but it seems to be for many people.
+It turns out that people are rarely turned down when they ask for help.
+* Gratitude
+  * Journal: write down 3 things we're thankful for every single day
+* Implementing a stress relieving practice could be beneficial in many ways:
+  * exercising
+  * recreation (having fun)
+  * meditation